 There are two general types of gearbox seals.
-The British, European and some of the Japanese use seals with a small classy looking flexible materiel (silicone or some such) edging them.
+The British, European and some of the Japanese use seals with a small classy looking flexible material (silicone or some such) edging them.
 The Americans are just metal edged and they jam thing in metal into metal.

 For all this the American seals lasts much longer.